Jason Snell (writer)

-Jason Snell (born October 6, 1970 in Oakland, California) is an American writer, editor, and podcaster who covers technology—heavily focused on Apple Inc.'s Macintosh computers, iPhones, and services—and pop culture.
+Jason Snell (born October 6, 1970) is an American writer, editor, and podcaster who covers technology—heavily focused on Apple Inc.'s Macintosh computers, iPhones, and services—and pop culture.
 Snell was an early Internet publisher, producing the fiction journal InterText, as well as creating or editing several other early Internet magazines and websites.
 He served in a variety of editorial positions at IDG during more than 25 years, including as editor-in-chief of Macworld magazine, ultimately becoming senior vice president of IDG Consumer & Small Business Publishing (CSMB).
 He continues to write a weekly column at Macworld.

-In 2014 Snell left Macworld and created Six Colors, a website that covers technology and Apple products.
+In 2014 Snell left Macworld and founded Six Colors, a website that covers technology and Apple products.
 He owns and operates the podcast network, The Incomparable, focused on panel discussions of pop-culture, as well as a dedicated game-show podcast.

 Biography

 Snell grew up in Sonora, California, graduating from Sonora Union High School in 1988.
 He attended Revelle College at the University of California, San Diego, working for three years on the staff of the UCSD Guardian newspaper.

 In 1991, while at UCSD, Snell founded InterText, an early Internet-based magazine, which was originally distributed via FTP and e-mail in plain-text and PostScript formats.
 InterText published hundreds of short stories in various genres until it ceased publication in 2004.
 Snell later served on the board of the National Novel Writing Month, from 2011–2017.

 Snell graduated in 1992 with a degree in Communication.
 In 1994 he received a master's degree from the Graduate School of Journalism at the University of California, Berkeley.